aethanyc/emacs-init/README.md

 ## How to install Emacs-init? ##

-Simply clone this repository to your home directory.
+Simply clone this repository to your home directory via:

 ```bash
 git clone --recursive git://github.com/aethanyc/emacs-init.git ~/.emacs.d